Muhammad Kazim Khurasani: The Nuri affair

 "Restore peace and expel Nuri as quickly as possible."

 — Mirza Husayn Tehrani, Muhammad Kazim Khurasani, Abdallah Mazandaran.

 One major concern of Akhund Khurasani and other Marja's was to familiarize the public with the ideas of a democratic nation-state and modern constitution.
 Akhund Khurasani asked Iranian scholars to deliver sermons on the subject to clarify doubts seeded by Nuri and his comrades.
 Hajj Shaikh Muhammad Va'iz Isfahani, a skillful orator of Tehran, made concerted efforts to educate the masses.
 Another scholar, Sayyid Jamal al-Din Va'iz continuously refuted Nuri's propaganda and said that religious tyranny was worse than the temporal tyranny as the harm that the corrupt clerics inflict upon Islam and Muslims is worse.
 He advised the Shia masses to not pay attention to everyone with a turban on his head, rather they should listen to the guidelines of the sources of emulation in Najaf.
-Mirza Ali Aqa Tabrizi, the enlightened Thiqa tul-islam from Tabriz, wrote a treatise "Lalan".
+Mirza Ali Aqa Tabrizi, the enlightened Seghatoleslam from Tabriz, wrote a treatise Lalan.
 He opposed Nuri saying that only the opinion of the sources of emulation is worthy of consideration in the matters of faith.
 He wrote: